streptomyces/ripper/README.md

-Then the genbank file is fetched from Genbank and a smaller genbank file is generated from it whose length is twice the value of the variable _$flankLen_.
-This smaller genbank file, hereafter referred to as the _sub-genbank_ file, is centered around the centre of the tailoring enzyme.
+Then the genbank file is fetched from Genbank and a smaller genbank file is generated from it whose length is twice the value of the variable *$flankLen*.
+This smaller genbank file, hereafter referred to as the *sub-genbank* file, is centered around the centre of the tailoring enzyme.

-A specially built version of _prodigal_ renamed _prodigal-short_ is then used to find genes in the sub-genbank file. _prodigal-short_ is configured to find genes as short as 60 nucleotides compared to 90 nucleotides in the default build.
+A specially built version of *prodigal* renamed *prodigal-short* is then used to find genes in the sub-genbank file. *prodigal-short* is configured to find genes as short as 60 nucleotides compared to 90 nucleotides in the default build.

-> fetchGbk called on 391 and 437
-> TEcoordsByProtId called on 397
->
-> locateTE called on 495
->
-> subgenbank called on 499
->
-> prodigal-short called on 557
->
-> for my $lr (@sprdl) is 612 to 788
->
->
-> distTE called on 693
->
-> prdcol called on 706
->
-> aaseq  called on 725
->
->
-> sub prodigal2aa is not used.
-Looks like it was replaced by aaseq() at
-> some point.
->
-> sub seqobj2print is not used.

-For all the genes found by _prodigal-short_ the following is done.
+For all the genes found by *prodigal-short* the following is done.

 1. The prodigal score is enhanced by a reward if the gene is on the same strand as the tailoring enzyme.